milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 new Flux('sofa').size(66, 74).position(21, 22).image('Sofa.jpeg').open();
 ```

 But not today.
-Today I'm thinking about: how the enlightenment reconfigured the body as mechanics as a machine…\
+Today I'm thinking about: how the enlightenment reconfigured the body as mechanics… as a machine…\
 as a matter of functioning.\
 Even today, if you ever go to a German design school, and they tell you your design is functioning, that's their highest praise.